Carpenter Ant Facts & Information

 DIY control methods often involve incorrect procedures that can allow the colony to rebound when surviving members resume their burrowing and foraging.

-Orkin technicians are trained to help manage carpenter ants and similar pests.
-Since every building or home is different, your Orkin technician will design a unique carpenter ant treatment program for your situation.
+Orkin Pros are trained to help manage carpenter ants and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique carpenter ant treatment program for your situation.

 Behavior, Diet & Habits